michaelrsweet/pdfio/doc/pdfio.md

   that are missing from a PDF
 - Provide access to objects used for each page

-pdfio is *not* concerned with rendering or viewing a PDF file, although a PDF RIP or viewer could be written using it.
+PDFio is *not* concerned with rendering or viewing a PDF file, although a PDF RIP or viewer could be written using it.